Menu

 Daniel Walsh FRCS

 Also known as cavernous angiomas or cavernous malformations these benign vascular growths may cause disability or epilepsy.
+These pages have been written by and medically reviewed by Mr Daniel Walsh.

 The precise cause of cavernomas is not known with certainty.
 A minority of people living with them develop symptoms but they can be a source of significant disability.